mohse-n/L7N_EtherLab/README.md

 ## IgH EtherCAT Master Installation Guide:

-**Note:** Credit for this guide should be given to the [one](http://lists.etherlab.org/pipermail/etherlab-users/2015/002820.html) sent to EtherLab mailing list by Thomas Bitsky.
 ---
 Download the 1.5.2 tarball from [here](http://www.etherlab.org/en/ethercat/).
 Extract and move it to /usr/local/src.
 Here I'm assuming you have extracted it in the home directory.